Last Updated on by mitchrezman

-Hypothetical – a 21st century genie sits down next you on a park bench.
+Hypothetical – a 21st-century genie sits down next to you on a park bench.
 He looks pretty normal and explains that the whole genie thing has evolved along with modern society.

 The dapper young lad named Gene (really?) goes on to say;